• Skip to main content

 Can businesses apply for tax installment agreements?

-Businesses can apply for tax installment agreements in Mississippi if they are unable to pay their state taxes in full.
-This option allows them to manage their tax debts through manageable payment plans.
+Businesses can apply for tax installment agreements with the Mississippi Department of Revenue to manage their tax debt.
+This option allows them to pay their owed taxes in manageable monthly installments.

 What penalties apply for late payments?